 The Admissions Office and ITS are the primary users of the golf carts.
-Outside requests for use of the golf carts is prioritized by need and function.
-We encourage requests for use of the golf carts be submitted at least 2 business days in advance.
+Outside requests for use of the golf carts are prioritized by need and function.
+We encourage requests for use of the golf carts to be submitted at least 2 business days in advance.

-If request for use of golf cart is approved, the individual will need to report to the ITS tobe issued a key.
+If a request for use of a golf cart is approved, the individual will need to report to the ITS to be issued a key.
 If there are no available carts at the ITS officer, the individual will need to go under the bleachers at the football stadium to get a cart.
-The key must be returned after use of the golf cart is complete.
+The key must be returned after the use of the golf cart is complete.